 Art therapy and Parkinson’s

 Art can encourage a previously hidden creative streak in response to the changes Parkinson’s brings to life.
-The creative process is therapeutic and liberating, and the knowledge that art is there to return to can be encouraging and motivating.
+The creative process is therapeutic and liberating, and the knowledge that an art project is there to return to can be encouraging and motivating.
 Self-expression can also help with depression and can rekindle motivation in other aspects of life.

 Art therapy seems to help by working on the subconscious, reducing stress and releasing frustration while stimulating the imagination and promoting a sense of inner peace.
 Both therapists and participants say that when absorbed in the art-making process, symptoms tend to subside.
 One person with Parkinson's said, “When I am painting I forget about Parkinson’s, and it forgets about me”.